The St Paul’s College Union was founded in 1891, on the joint initiative of resident members of the College and of former students

 The comradeship of undergraduates will never breed the spirit of learning.
 It must include the older men.
 Woodrow Wilson, ‘The Spirit of Learning’ (Princeton University, 1909).

-The Union conducts a number of activities for the enjoyment of Life Members and current residents.
+The Union conducts a number of activities for the enjoyment of its members and current residents.

-If you can help there are seniors interested in career development within the law, government, environmental sciences, finance, accounting and consulting, IT and social media, and health sciences.
+If you can help there are seniors and postgrads interested in career development within the law, government, environmental sciences, finance, accounting and consulting, IT and marketing, and health sciences.

 The College has a complete record of all those who entered the College during its history and became Paulines.
 It is a priority for the College to stay in touch with its living alumni and information is held about each one for that purpose.
 Paulines are encouraged to contact the Director of Community Engagement, Richard Morgan, to up-date their records upon change of address or to give the College current and recent news for publication.